 Until we can generate sufficient product revenue to finance our cash requirements, which we may never do, we expect to finance our future cash needs through a combination of public or private equity and debt financings, marketing and distribution arrangements, other collaborations, strategic alliances and licensing arrangements.
-As of June 30, 2020, we had \$65.4 million in cash, cash equivalents and marketable securities.
-Based on our research and development plans, we expect that these cash resources will enable us to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2021.
+As of September 30, 2020, we had \$55.5 million in cash and cash equivalents.
+Based on our research and development plans, we expect that these cash resources will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2022.
 This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
 Changes may occur beyond our control that would cause us to consume our available capital before that time, including changes in, and progress of, our development activities, acquisitions of additional product candidates and changes in regulation.